- May I begin a thesis in my senior year if I do not have a 3.5 GPA in my major?

 Is it possible to do an Honors thesis if I plan to graduate a semester early?

 The honors regulations state that students may do an honors thesis only in their last two semesters.
 If you plan to graduate early, you may begin work on an honors thesis in the spring of your junior year.
-You may also enroll in Honors 397 during that semester as the course will help you proceed with your honors work.

 Is it possible to do an Honors thesis if I plan to study abroad in the fall of my senior year?

 Students studying abroad in the fall of their senior year have taken one of two approaches to specialized honors work, both of which are acceptable to the Honors Committee.
-Honors 397 is highly recommended for these students.

 - They have chosen thesis topics which are related to the work they will do during the study abroad experience.
 They have then planned with their chosen advisers before their departure and communicated with their advisers by e-mail during the fall semester.